Religious Freedom: A Year of Dialogue, Study, and Reflection

 After watching the dialogue, engage in individual or small group reflection using the small group ministry module designed for the month of May.

-July 9, 2018 Dialogue: Religious Freedom in the Era of Rising Intolerance
+July 9, 2018 Dialogue: Tradition and Freedom in Global U/Uism

-The third gathering of our global theologians will be held in Kolozsvár, Transylvania (Romania) during the Inauguration of the Hungarian Unitarian Church's new Religious Freedom Center.
-Join us in person or online at 9 a.m.
-(US-Eastern) as the dialogue explores how Unitarian history, theology and practice can further the hope of religious liberty worldwide.
+The fifth gathering of our global theologians will be held in Kolozsvár, Transylvania (Romania) during the Inauguration of the Hungarian Unitarian Church's new Religious Freedom Center.
+Join us in person or online at 11 a.m.
+(US-Eastern) as the dialogue focuses on tensions between "Tradition and Freedom" for our global faith community.

 August Reflection: Religious Freedom in the Era of Rising Intolerance